-In the English language, the word was also initially used in astrology, from the 14th century onwards, and referred to conjunctions of planets.
-The term wasn’t used in the modern sense – to refer to an area of the celestial sphere – until the mid-16th century.
+In the English language, the word was also initially used in astrology, from the 14th century onwards.
+It referred to conjunctions of planets.
+The term was not used in the modern sense – to refer to an area of the celestial sphere – until the mid-16th century.

-The 48 Greek constellations listed by Ptolemy in his Almagest in the 2nd century, which formed the basis for the modern division, were based on the work of the Greek astronomer Eudoxus of Cnidus, who is credited for introducing Babylonian astronomy to Greece in the 4th century BC.
-30 of these constellations date back to ancient times and some of them, including the constellations of the zodiac, have a history going all the way back to the Late Bronze Age.
+The 48 Greek constellations listed by Ptolemy, which formed the basis for the modern division, were based on the work of the Greek astronomer Eudoxus of Cnidus, who is credited for introducing Babylonian astronomy to Greece in the 4th century BC.
+30 of these constellations date back to earlier times.
+Some of them, including the constellations of the zodiac, have a history going all the way back to the Late Bronze Age.

-Greek astronomers adopted Babylonian astronomy and, as a result, some of the Greek constellations contained the same stars as Babylonian ones, and were only listed under different names.
-The Almagest served as a basis for astronomy as taught from Late Antiquity to the Early Modern period in the west.
+Greek astronomers adopted Babylonian astronomy and, as a result, some of the Greek constellations contained the same stars as Babylonian ones.
+They were only listed under different names.
+The Almagest served as a basis for astronomy as taught from late antiquity to the early modern period in the west.

-Many of the southern stars could not be seen by Greeks, Babylonians, Arabs, Chinese, or any other culture north of the equator.
-The modern southern constellations were not defined until the age of exploration.
-They were charted by Dutch navigators Frederick de Houtman and Pieter Dirkszoon Keyser in the late 16th century and then included in Johann Bayer’s star atlas Uranometria (1603).
+Many of the southern stars could not be seen by the Greeks, Babylonians, Arabs, Chinese, or any other culture north of the equator.
+For this reason, many of the modern southern constellations were not created until the age of exploration.
+The southern stars were charted by Dutch navigators Frederick de Houtman and Pieter Dirkszoon Keyser in the late 16th century and the new constellations included in Johann Bayer’s star atlas Uranometria (1603).

-Bayer added a total of 11 new constellations, including Tucana, Musca, Dorado, Indus and Phoenix.
-He also assigned Greek letters to a total of 1,564 stars in different constellations, giving the stars designations in the order of brightness, starting from Alpha.
-These were mostly kept until present day, which is why out of some 10,000 naked eye stars, 1,564 have Bayer designations, consisting of a Greek letter and the name of the constellation in genitive form (Alpha Centauri, Beta Tauri, Gamma Aquilae, etc.) Some of these stars also have proper names as they were bright enough to be seen by ancient cultures, so we know Alpha Scorpii as Antares, Alpha Aquilae as Altair, Alpha Canis Majoris as Sirius, Alpha Orionis as Betelgeuse, and Alpha Tauri as Aldebaran, to only name a few.
+Bayer added 11 new constellations, including Tucana, Musca, Dorado, Indus and Phoenix.
+He also assigned Greek letters to a total of 1,564 stars in different constellations.
+The stars were given Greek letter designations in the order of magnitude, starting from Alpha.
+The Bayer designations have mostly been kept until present day.
+Out of about 10,000 naked eye stars, 1,564 have Bayer designations, consisting of a Greek letter and the name of the constellation in genitive form (Alpha Centauri, Beta Tauri, Gamma Aquilae, etc.) Some of these stars also have proper names since they were bright enough to be seen by ancient observers and spark their imagination, so we know Alpha Scorpii as Antares, Alpha Aquilae as Altair, Alpha Canis Majoris as Sirius, Alpha Orionis as Betelgeuse, and Alpha Tauri as Aldebaran, to only name a few.

 Several more constellations were added by the French astronomer Nicolas Louis de Lacaille in his catalogue published in 1756.
 Lacaille created 13 new constellations while mapping the southern skies from an observatory in South Africa.
-The Lacaille Family includes Octans, Fornax, Pictor, Antlia and Mensa, the last of which was named after Mons Mensa, or Table Mountain, which is where his observatory was located.
+Lacaille’s constellations include Octans, Fornax, Pictor, Antlia and Mensa, the last of which was named after Mons Mensa, or Table Mountain, which is where his observatory was located.

 The International Astronomical Union, formed in 1919, set out to define the official boundaries between the constellations in the 1920s.
-Eugène Delporte adjusted the modern boundaries along lines of right ascension and declination for the epoch B1875.0.
-As a result of the precession of the equinoxes, the boundaries will eventually have to be re-adjusted.
+Eugène Delporte adjusted the modern boundaries along the lines of right ascension and declination for the epoch B1875.0.
+Due to the precession of the equinoxes, the boundaries will eventually have to be re-adjusted.